Cherreads

 "Hot..!"
 A wave of heat immediately rippled through the air, causing Jacob, who stood by the door, to flinch while Castiel merely stood silently by his side.

 "Use deadly force if necessary," Morrigan said, unfazed.
-"Just keep collateral to a minimum.
-It's almost July, we don't need the churches sniffing around before the summer festival."
+"But keep the collateral to a minimum.
+It's almost July, and we don't need the churches sniffing around before the summer festival."

 "Why aren't they involved already?"
 Rosa asked.
-"Surely this threatens festival security."
+"Surely this threatens the festival's security."

 Rosa and Diana exchanged curious glances and said in unison,